minqiaowang/work-with-db-shard/setup-environment/setup-environment.md

 5. Run the following command to check the services in the director.
-You can found the default service named `GDS$CATALOG.oradbcloud` and `GDS$COORDINATOR.oradbcloud` which listening in port 1522 and connect to the catalog instance..
+You can find the default service named `GDS$CATALOG.oradbcloud` and `GDS$COORDINATOR.oradbcloud` which is listening on port 1522 and connected to the catalog instance.

    ```
    [oracle@sdbsd0 ~]$ <copy>lsnrctl status sdbsd0</copy>